evollu/react-native-fcm/README.md

 #### I am using Proguard
 You need to add this to your `android/app/proguard-rules.pro`:

+#### How do I tell if user clicks the notification banner?
+- Check open from tray flag in notification.
+It will be either 0 or 1 for iOS and undefined or 1 for android.
+I decide for iOS base on [this](http://stackoverflow.com/questions/20569201/remote-notification-method-called-twice), and for android I set it if notification is triggered by intent change.

 ```
 # Google Play Services
 -keep class com.google.android.gms.** { *; }